DataDog/hiring-engineers/answers.md

 ### **Bonus Question**: What is the difference between a Service and a Resource?

-A service could be a whole application (e.g. the small Flask application used above) or a micro service (e.g. Auth service, tagging service, catalogue service).
-A resource is a component of a service, such as an api endpoint or a query (e.g. /api/trace in the above Flask app)
+A service represents a whole application (e.g. the small Flask application used above) or a micro service (e.g. Auth service, tagging service, catalogue service).
+A resource is a component of a service, such as an api endpoint or a query (e.g. /api/trace in the above Flask app).

 ### Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.

-Below is a [dashboard](https://app.datadoghq.com/dashboard/yvj-byn-3in/infrastructure-and-apm-metrics?tile_size=m&page=0&is_auto=false&from_ts=1549461240000&to_ts=1549464840000&live=true) with some system metrics as well as APM metrics for the Flask service
+Below is a [dashboard](https://app.datadoghq.com/dashboard/yvj-byn-3in/infrastructure-and-apm-metrics?tile_size=m&page=0&is_auto=false&from_ts=1549461240000&to_ts=1549464840000&live=true) with some system metrics as well as APM metrics for the Flask service.

 ![Infrastructure and APM Dashboard](/images/24-apm-infrastructure.PNG)